 Why Are Military Families Especially Vulnerable to Scams?

-Scamming is big business.
-In 2016, phone scams alone cost U.S. consumers nearly $10 billion, according to MarketWatch.
-In case you need to stop and count all the zeros, that’s a lot.
+Scamming is a big business.
+Recently, Americans lost over $677 million to phone scammers, according to the FTC.
+In case you need to stop and count all the zeros, that’s a lot of money.
 And it doesn’t even account for email and snail-mail scams.

 Anyone can be targeted by scammers, but the FTC notes that military families are especially vulnerable.

-Many members of the military are young — as young as 17.
-Many are also away from their social support networks, such as older or more financially experienced family members.
+For one, many members of the military are young — as young as 17.
+For the first time, they are also away from their social support networks, such as older or more financially experienced family members.
 Plus, they might be lonely because of a lack of local connections.

 What Kinds of Scams Target Military Families?